gmmoura/draft-moura-dnsop-authoritative-recommendations/README.md

 # draft-moura-dnsop-authoritative-recommendations

+## This draft will be renamed to    draft-moura-dnsop-large-authoritative-considerations

+   * We are replacing the worrd *Recomendation* by *Consideration* after presentation at IETF104.
+See [Issue14](https://github.com/gmmoura/draft-moura-dnsop-authoritative-recommendations/issues/14)

+## Intro

    * This repository contains the last version and historical versions of this Internet draft
    * We accept all pull requests
    * See Makefile for how to compile the source file ( 	draft-moura-dnsop-authoritative-recommendations.mkd)